seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **KING HENRY IV**
 O Westmoreland, thou art a summer bird,
 Which ever in the haunch of winter sings
-The lifting up of day. /
+The lifting up of day.
+What?
+There's more news

-*Enter HARCOURT*

-/  Look, here's more news.

-**HARCOURT**
+**WESTMORELAND**
 From enemies heaven keep your majesty;
 And, when they stand against you, may they fall
 As those that I am come to tell you of!
 The Earl Northumberland and the Lord Bardolph,
 With a great power of English and of Scots
-Are by the sheriff of Yorkshire overthrown:
+Are by the sheriff of Yorkshire overthrown.
-The manner and true order of the fight
-This packet, please it you, contains at large.

 **KING HENRY IV**
 And wherefore should these good news make me sick?